lspcheng/GUAva/README.md

 #### Correcting Raw Captions

-To run the caption correction script that opens the YouTube video in a web browser and a copy of the raw transcript file in a text editor, the command is

-`path/to/correct-captions.py -g $GROUP [-ch $CHANNEL]`
+To run the caption correction script that opens the YouTube video in a web browser and a copy of the raw transcript file in a text editor, the command is `path/to/correct-captions.py -g $GROUP [-ch $CHANNEL]`

-* e.g. To go through all the captions of the Korean (kor) group in order, run

-`../LingTube/text-tools/correct-captions.py -g kor`
+* e.g. To go through all the captions of the Korean (kor) group in order, run `../LingTube/text-tools/correct-captions.py -g kor`

-* e.g. To go through all the files for a particular channel (e.g., AMYLEE), run

-`../LingTube/text-tools/correct-captions.py -g kor -ch AMYLEE`
+* e.g. To go through all the files for a particular channel (e.g., AMYLEE), run `../LingTube/text-tools/correct-captions.py -g kor -ch AMYLEE`

-After a caption file is fully corrected, clean the transcript using

-`path/to/clean-captions.py -g $GROUP`
+After a caption file is fully corrected, clean the transcript using `path/to/clean-captions.py -g $GROUP`

-* e.g.

-`../LingTube/youspeak/clean-captions.py -g kor`
+* e.g. To clean new caption files in the Korean group, run `../LingTube/youspeak/clean-captions.py -g kor`

 #### Validating Audio Chunks

-To run the audio chunk validation script for (i) classifying whether a chunk is usable or not, and (ii) matching the transcription to the audio, the command is

-`path/to/validate-chunks.py -g $GROUP`
+To run the audio chunk validation script for (i) classifying whether a chunk is usable or not, and (ii) matching the transcription to the audio, the command is `path/to/validate-chunks.py -g $GROUP`

-* e.g. To validate a file in the Korean group, run

-`../LingTube/youspeak/validate-chunks.py -g kor`
+* e.g. To validate a file in the Korean group, run `../LingTube/youspeak/validate-chunks.py -g kor`

 A pop-up file window will then ask you to select to a chunking log file (for a particular video) to begin the process.

 #### Adjusting Alignment Boundaries

-To run the textgrid alignment adjustment script that opens a Praat with the appropriate directories in place, the command is

-`path/to/adjust-textgrids.py -g $GROUP [-ch $CHANNEL]`
+To run the textgrid alignment adjustment script that opens a Praat with the appropriate directories in place, the command is `path/to/adjust-textgrids.py -g $GROUP [-ch $CHANNEL]`

-* e.g. To go through all the channels in Korean (kor) group in order, run

-`../LingTube/youspeak/adjust-textgrids.py -g kor`
+* e.g. To go through all the channels in Korean (kor) group in order, run `../LingTube/youspeak/adjust-textgrids.py -g kor`

-* e.g. To go through all the files for a particular channel (e.g., AMYLEE), run

-`../LingTube/youspeak/adjust-textgrids.py -g kor -ch AMYLEE`
+* e.g. To go through all the files for a particular channel (e.g., AMYLEE), run `../LingTube/youspeak/adjust-textgrids.py -g kor -ch AMYLEE`

 ---